 - When using an attacking character (signified with a red sword) for your very first attack of each round, their Tactical Points will be multiplied by 125%.

 - When using a support character (signified with a green symbol,) the Tactical Point gauge will not go over 99%.
-While the goal of chain attacks is to reach 100%, if you’re able to increase the gauge to 150%, you’ll be given two characters back at the end of the round through reactivation (covered below.)
-If you can break 200%, you’ll be given three characters back.
+While the goal of chain attacks is to reach 100%, if you’re able to increase the gauge to 150%, you’ll be given a “bravo” rating and then be given two characters back at the end of the round through reactivation (covered below.)
+If you can break 200%, you’ll be given an “amazing” rating and three characters back.

 - When using a tank character (signified with the blue shield) to finish the round of the attack by going over 100%, you’ll be guaranteed to get back the character with the highest Tactical Point rating during reactivation at the end of the round.
 This is helpful to deal the most amount of damage possible in the next round.